lab-design/lab-design.github.io/projects.md

 [See all of our papers.](/papers/)

-## Mining Software Repositories {#mining-software-repositories .research-header}

 {% include projects_page.html name="Boa" link="http://boa.cs.iastate.edu" %}

-[Boa](http://boa.cs.iastate.edu) applies big data analytics to software engineering.
+[Boa](http://boa.cs.iastate.edu) applies big data analytics and data science to software engineering.
 It is a domain-specific language and infrastructure whose goal is to significantly lower the experimental cost of mining ultra-large-scale open source repositories.
 Boa consists of a language, its compiler and data updating tools, terabytes of raw data drawn from hundreds of thousands of open source projects, a map-reduce backend to analyze that data, a compute cluster, and a web-based frontend for writing analyses.
+By turning millions of projects into data we can query, Boa lets researchers ask and answer empirical questions about software at a scale that would otherwise be out of reach.
 The following papers document progress on this project:

 <ul>
 {% for paper in papers reversed %}{% if paper.tags contains 'boa' and paper.kind != 'technical_report' %}